What is lead?

 A number of federal regulations are in place to help limit our exposure to lead.
 Some, such as the ban on lead additives in gasoline (except in off-road vehicles and airplanes) and the ban on lead solder in food cans, have been in effect for many years.

 The Environmental Protection Agency (EPA) enforces limits on contaminants in drinking water, including lead.
 Source water does not usually contain much lead, but the pipes from the source water to your tap may allow some lead to enter the water.
-EPA requires public water suppliers to analyze water samples from a sample of household taps.
+EPA requires public water suppliers to analyze water from a sample of household taps.
 If lead is consistently present above 15 micrograms per liter of water (mcg/L) in more than 10% of homes, the water supplier must take steps to reduce the amount of lead so that it is consistently below that level.

 The Food and Drug Administration (FDA) has set a lead limit of 5 mcg/L for bottled water.